Cameron-S1/Lingo/README.md

 ### Configuration

 *   **Gemini API Key:** Upon first launch or via the Settings menu, you will need to enter your Google Gemini API Key for the AI parsing features to work.
+*   **Data Storage:** Language data is stored within the application's user data directory (the exact path is output to the terminal on startup).
+Inside a `languages` subfolder, each language has its own directory (e.g., `japanese`) containing its database file (e.g., `japanese.sqlite`).
+Global settings like your API key and theme preference are stored in a `global-settings.sqlite` file directly within the user data directory.

 ## Logging

 The application uses `electron-log` for backend logging.
 Log files (e.g., `main.log`) can typically be found in the user's application data directory (the exact path is output to the terminal on startup).
-These logs are crucial for debugging, especially AI responses.
+These logs are crucial for debugging, especially AI responses and processing errors (including details on merged entries).

 ## Future Development Ideas